 - Ability to identify families and young children where risk factors exist and where parents are having difficulty coping with parenting and implement strategies to minimise the risks.

 - Experience working in a trans-disciplinary and multi-agency environment

 - Experience in community development models of practice.

 - Ability and/or understanding of coaching, facilitating and bridging approaches to build the capacity of adults working with young children.

 SDN’s values and philosophy are at the heart of everything we do.
 If you share our values and believe that through working together we can make the world a better and more equitable place then we want to hear from you!

 For further information, please contact Amy Fossett; Recruitment Advisor on (02) 9213 2414.
-Applications must address the selection criteria and should be received by Tuesday 26th November 2013.
+Applications must address the selection criteria and should be received by close of business, Tuesday 26th November 2013.